Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 # References <a name="references"></a>
-- Aside from [StackOverflow](htttps://www.stackoverflow.com) and some basics from the Code Institute Mini Project, all the code was produced by me.
+- Aside from [StackOverflow](htttps://www.stackoverflow.com), slack, and foundtaions from the Code Institute Boutique Ado Mini Project, all the code was produced by me.

 # Acknowledgements <a name="acknowledge"></a>
 I'd really love to thank Gerry my Tutor for helping me with my project.
 He gave me some great insight into principles, structure and